-Unity Trust Bank is a proud trustee member of the Employee Ownership Association and we are delighted to sponsor this year’s EO Day on June 25.
+Unity Trust Bank is a proud trustee member of the Employee Ownership Association.
+We are delighted to sponsor this year’s EO Day on June 25.

 As a bank with a social conscience and a rich heritage, we share the EOA’s commitment in supporting business models that bring true societal benefits.

-We were established in 1984 to serve the common good, and this year’s theme for EO Day, #bettertogether, has never resonated more as we emerge into a post-pandemic world.
+We were established in 1984 to serve the common good.
+This year’s theme for EO Day, #bettertogether, has never resonated more as we emerge into a post-pandemic world.